adcimon/cheatsheets/cpp/README.md

 [static_cast](https://en.cppreference.com/w/cpp/language/static_cast.html) converts between types that the compiler knows how to convert.

+* Used for widening/narrowing numeric types.
+* Used for pointer conversions where pointers are within an inheritance hierarchy.
+* Used for `void*` to typed pointer and vice versa.

 ```cpp
 int i = 42;
 float f = static_cast<float>(i);